 As a musician who focuses on non-commercial work, I often hear that it’s easier for audiences to deal with challenging visual art than with music.
 A piece of art doesn’t always tell you where to look, and you can always look away.
 However, with music, an individual is forced to contend with an experience that won’t stop until it has run its course in time (though it’s always possible to walk out of a concert or turn off a stereo, just as you can close your eyes in front of something you don’t particularly want to see).
 But listening, like looking, also has a gaze.
 I’m hoping that Momentum 3 allows members of the audience the chance to shift their focus as they choose, and to follow a narrative that they create out of the material, that is particular to them.

-I thought a lot about the shattered world that the artists included in the Monster Roster had encountered directly or indirectly during World War II, and after, the existentialist nature of their work in response to those experiences.
+I thought a lot about the shattered world that the artists included in the Monster Roster had encountered directly or indirectly during World War II, and after, the existentialist online to buy nature of their work in response to those experiences.
 What were the sounds of those times?
 Music included jazz, serialism, the New York School (which included Earle Brown, John Cage, Morton Feldman, and Christian Wolff); information was disseminated by radio and newsreels at the cinema.
 There were turntables and the LP.
 When I looked at Nancy Spero’s, Homage to New York (I Do Not Challenge), the pairs of letters in the image made me think about codes- without knowledge of the artists she referred to, the initials indicated would not have had the same meaning- and codes made me think about the Cold War.

 By chance, when I was invited to the opening of the Monster Roster exhibition, I was reading Hannah Arendt’s, Eichmann in Jerusalem: A Report on the Banality of Evil.
 The book is devastating, as is the history it recalls, and it was hard for me not to think about our current political times, of Trump and Cruz, as I finished the text.
 And then to consider her (perhaps) unintentional prophecy.
 When looking at Golub’s paintings from the Monster Roster period, I find it difficult not to think about how they anticipated the politics and visual content of his later paintings.
 The “ever-present moment” captured by the work created by this group of artists- their contemporary experience- is something that we now recall; their prophecy feels like an anticipation of our own time.